geecrypt/nodejs-express-on-aws-ec2/README.md

 2. Click on roles in the sidebar and *Create New Role*.
 3. Choose EC2 as the use case.
 4. Select the policy named *AmazonEC2RoleforAWSCodeDeploy* .
-5. Skip setting tags
+5. Skip setting tags.
-6. Set name to be something like *EC2CodeDeployRole*
+6. Set name to be something like *EC2CodeDeployRole*.
 7. Create!

 ### CodeDeploy Role